Otoom banner

 There are essentially two ways in which a decision can be reached: the decision comes from a single individual (made possible due to that person's influence), or it is the result of a number of individuals having achieved consensus (via a committee).
 Since a 'good' decision represents a sufficient degree of understanding of the situation, that understanding could be problematic in either case.
 If overall positive there is no immediate problem, but what happens if the decision leads to a negative?
 In the first instance a better alternative is only possible if the one who made the decision can be persuaded otherwise, and that could be seen as undermining their authority making the framework less stable.
 As for the second, coming from a committee the questionable result can be sheeted home to a scapegoat, which in itself can lead to debates veering away from the actual situation at hand - the focus has shifted.
 It is an age-old difficulty accompanying decision-making entities in whatever hierarchy they may be situated.
 Public perception usually concentrates on the visibles on display; the individuals, the decisions, and their outcomes.
 Yet often the underlying dynamics are the real obstacles to a successful result - with the public none the wiser.

 Advertising targets a particular audience since the presentation needs to resonate with the consumer.
-It goes beyond the obvious: tents for the outdoor types, cat food for animal lovers, and so on.
+It goes beyond the obvious: Tents for the outdoor types, cat food for animal lovers, and so on.
 It also operates on a deeper level, in terms of a person's potential to listen to what is being offered rather than dismissing it outright.
 Hence successful marketing consists of creating an ambience that 'speaks' to the target consumer.
 The ambience in a 30-second commercial is the recreated equivalent of a situation in the physical world where circumstances trigger one or the other character trait within the participant.
 For example, a family dinner during which the empathy of a parent is on display, or a scene which portrays the adventurous nature of the person under focus.
 Outside those video clips there equally are scenarios which enable someone's character to be revealed, such as an opportunity for getting away with theft, or some danger which brings out someone's courage, hitherto hidden.
 This relationship between advertising and the consumer mostly moves from the consumer to the presentation, since it is the consumer who needs to provide the affinity in the first place for the ad to work.
 Therefore the manner in which a product is being presented illustrates the character traits of the target audience.
-Not all of it is positive: narcissism, egocentricity, selfishness can be found as often as empathy, diligence, or forward-looking.
+Not all of it is positive: Empathy, diligence, forward-looking can be found as often as narcissism, egocentricity, or selfishness.
 Unfortunately, in the case of negatives the implications are apt to be conveniently overlooked.
 Yet the relevant demographics do exist and advertising reinforces their mindset.

 Altruism is a powerful trigger of emotions.
 It serves to cement one's status in a community.
 Even in what is commonly held to be its purest form it ends up shoring up one's perception held by others ("Look how good I am").
 Just about every religion exhorts its followers to share, to help.
 What is less considered are the demographic origins of the concept.
 During the time in human history when religions emerged (and of course before that) human communities were far more homogenous than they are today, certainly as far as the West is concerned.
 As a consequence any assistance given would be received by someone who is more or less similar to the rest in terms of their innate capacity to use that assistance.
 Even today in tribal societies the similarity is enforced rigidly.
 Therefore it made sense to help because it allowed the common wealth to be made use of by society as a whole, and eventually everyone benefitted.
 However, the more disparate the demographics making up a society are, the lesser the chance of what could be of use to one can equally be useful to some other.
 The principle applies at any scale, from communities within a nation to countries on the entire planet.
 In the case of disparity then, there is no overall benefit; rather, resources are moved from the capable to the incapable leading to stress on the side of the former and mishandling on the side of the latter.
 Barring any artificial influences mitigating the effect, the situation will get worse over time.
 In addition, those influences tend to come from the capable, draining their resources even further while being faced with the results of mishandling.

-It is interesting to note a tandem development in advanced nations: as more and more use is made of science and its methodology of logic and reason, there is also an increased tolerance towards ideology, whether spiritual or secular.
+It is interesting to note a tandem development in advanced nations: As more and more use is made of science and its methodology of logic and reason, there is also an increased tolerance towards ideology, whether spiritual or secular.
 Examples of the former are our evolving understanding of the cosmos, the sophistication of information technology, or becoming aware of biological complexity.
 As to the latter, we have the acceptance of religion enshrined under the law no less, the proliferation of pseudo-medical advice, the adulation of the primitive.
 Since human activity systems are highly interdependent, the conflict is bound to influence our decision-making processes.
 And yet, reality is the ultimate master of ceremonies.

 When humans play their role as members of society, how much they know and indeed can know are part of the question.
-Unfortunately, it seems the very meaning of such words as information, knowledge and wisdom are often not
+Unfortunately, it seems the very meaning of such words as information, knowledge and wisdom are often not fully understood.
+So here is an analogy:

 If you can play a game of cards, that is information.